 Now, tell me—what’s the funniest marketing fail you’ve ever seen? 😆

-5. Can awareness help improve marketing engagement?
+5. Can humor help improve marketing engagement?

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.